 8. Sally Hansen Golden-I Nail Polish ($2.52) – This is my current favorite nail polish; it’s perfectly festive without being over the top.
 And the Hard as Nails line from Sally Hansen is just ridiculously good – I can get nearly a week of wear out of it, which is better than a lot of the higher-priced polishes.

-10. Flameless Tealight Candles ($4.99) – I bought some of these for our Halloween luminaries a couple of years ago and they are (and this candle holder is also under $5 and perfectly festive but also appropriate year round).
+10. Flameless Tealight Candles ($9.99 for 24) – I bought some of these for our Halloween luminaries a couple of years ago and they are (and this candle holder is also under $5 and perfectly festive but also appropriate year round).

 12. Sriracha to Go Keychain ($3.50 each, in packs of 10) – I know, you have to order this in a set of ten.
 But I couldn’t leave these off because I love Sriracha and apparently it’s super hip and trendy right now.
 And the idea of having a little keychain of a condiment just amuses me to no end.

-13. Twisted Celebration Candles ($5.95 for 24) – These are just over the limit, but I’m going to say you could just divide them into two sets of 12 and then they are WELL under $5.
-I love fun candles – they just make any birthday a little more special than a pack from the grocery store.
+13. Twisted Celebration Candles ($2.35) – I love fun candles – they just make any birthday a little more special than a pack from the grocery store.